zhanglab/psamm/docs/commands.rst

 model which is still producing biomass within the tolerance given by the threshold.
 Aggregating the results from multiple random sparse networks allows classifying reactions as essential, semi-essential or non-essential.

+If the option ``--exchange`` is given, the model will only try to delete exchange reactions.
+This can be used to provide putative minimal media for the model.

 Stoichiometric consistency check (``masscheck``)
 ------------------------------------------------